openpnp/openpnp/Setup-and-Calibration:-Driver-Setup.md

 ![NullDriver to GcodeAsyncDriver](https://user-images.githubusercontent.com/9963310/115991287-07553900-a5c8-11eb-9679-f4808a7dc505.png)

-If you need to use another driver type, or multiple drivers for multiple controllers, read the following.
+If you need to use another driver type, make additional configuration changes to your driver, or use multiple drivers for multiple controllers, read and follow the instructions below.

 ## Choosing a Driver
 For **newer Versions of OpenPnP 2.0** you can add as many drivers as you like.
 Go to the Machine Setup tab and select the Drivers node.
 Press the `[ + ]` button to construct a new driver.